 Because earplugs to block snoring will be used when sleeping, they must be comfortable to wear.

 Not only does the material that they are made of affect comfort, the size of the earplug and the size of your ear canal also comes into play.

 I can’t stress enough to people the importance of having the right-sized earplug to fit your ears.
-If an earplug is too big it will place too much pressure on your ear canal and cause discomfort.
-More than likely it is also going to fall out.
+If an earplug is too, big it much press on your ear canal and cause discomfort.
+More than likely, it is also going to fall out.

 On the other side of the coin, if earplugs are too small they can easily fall out during your sleep and or not provide the intended noise reduction.

 In a word, no. Unfortunately, there is no earplug (or hearing protection device) in the world that can block out “all” noise.

 I know that is not what you want to hear when it comes to trying to block very loud snoring.

 An important factor to note is that our head absorbs sound, not just our ears.
 As a result of bone conduction, noise doesn’t only reach our cochlea via the ear, but also through the skull.
 So, in summary, short of encapsulating oneself in a soundproof chamber, it is seemingly impossible to block out all noise.

 However, hearing protection such as earplugs and earmuffs are designed to lessen the harshness of the noise.
 What they will do is bring the noise down to a safer, more tolerable level, to at least allow you to get to sleep.